 Housing Managers will negotiate with residents to either pay the arrears in full or undertake a repayment plan to ensure the arrears are paid off.

-Should a resident refuse to respond to the note or communication from their Housing Manager or refuse to enter into a repayment plan and are still more than 7 days in arrears, they can be issued with a Breach of Duty notice for failure to pay rent and a Notice to Vacate.
+Should a resident refuse to respond to the note or communication from their Housing Manager or refuse to enter into a repayment plan and are still more than 7 days in arrears, they can be issued with a Notice to Vacate.

-When residents are issued with a Breach of Duty and a Notice to Vacate SCH will also provide them with details of the VCAT process.
+When residents are issued with a Notice to Vacate SCH will also provide them with details of the VCAT process.

 If a resident still refuses to pay rent or enter into a repayment agreement or does not respond to all attempts to negotiate on the part of the Housing Managers, then SCH will make an application to VCAT for a possession order.